Blastocystosis

 Blastocystosis refers to a medical condition caused by infection with Blastocystis.
 Blastocystis is a protozoal, single-celled parasite that inhabits the gastrointestinal tracts of humans and other animals.
 Many different types of Blastocystis exist, and they can infect humans, farm animals, birds, rodents, amphibians, reptiles, fish, and even cockroaches.
-Blastocystosis has been found to be a possible risk factor for development of irritable bowel syndrome.
+Blastocystosis has been found to be a possible risk factor for the development of irritable bowel syndrome.

 Signs and symptoms

 Researchers have published conflicting reports concerning whether Blastocystis causes symptoms in humans, with one of the earliest reports in 1916.
 The incidence of reports associated with symptoms began to increase in 1984, with physicians from Saudi Arabia reporting symptoms in humans and US physicians reporting symptoms in individuals with travel to less developed countries.
 A lively debate ensued in the early 1990s, with some physicians objecting to publication of reports that Blastocystis caused disease.
 Some researchers believe the debate has been resolved by finding of multiple species of Blastocystis that can infect humans, with some causing symptoms and others being harmless (see Genetics and Symptoms).

 A few of most commonly reported symptoms are: